Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Electrical safety concerns

-Structural movement that needs expert review
+Structural movement that warrants expert review

 Roof defects that risk water entry